 An employer can set up deductions for their employees for services that may be done outside of Justworks.
 A few examples of typical deductions include: HRAs, medical, dental, and vision coverage, and transit benefits.

 These deductions can be set-up on several frequencies.
-Frequencies include: first pay period, second pay period, first and second pay period, as well as one-time payments, and every pay period.
+Frequencies include: first pay period, second pay period, first and second pay period, one-time payments, and every pay period.

 How to schedule deductions from the Justworks dashboard

 How to apply deductions to one-time (off-cycle) payments

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.